alvarogzp/poodle-challenge/README.md

 ## Challenge description

 You are a cryptohacker working for a foreign country security agency.
-Your mission is to infiltrate on a NSA data repository cluster to search for a specific USA-government classified document which is of interest to your country.
+You have currently been assigned to a classified project whose full extent you do not know.
+Your part consist on accessing NSA private network to steal classified information.

 It may sound a hard task, but you are not alone.
 Your team has already done a good job and have penetrated into several security layers of the NSA network.
-They have managed to find a server that looks like an endpoint of some kind of document storage.
+But they are stuck, and to go further they need to find valid credentials from someone working inside to be able to authenticate themselves and gain more privileges.

-This server has a service which is accessible via SSL and seems to provide access to the stored documents.
-Unfortunately, the access is protected by [HTTP authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
-But, the most interesting part is that the server is using SSLv3! :scream: (maybe you should give them more money, Mr. Trump ;)
+They have found a server which seems to provide web access via HTTPS to some kind of credentials-protected storage.
+The credentials are checked using [Basic HTTP authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+And, the most interesting part is that the server is still using SSLv3! :scream: (maybe an old server they forgot to update).

-Your team has also found a desktop computer with a web browser opened which is actively using the service (ie., it has valid credentials).
-They have also managed to install a man-in-the-middle software in a router in the path between the computer and the target server.
+Your team has also found a desktop computer which is actively talking to that server (ie., sending valid credentials).
+They have also managed to install a man-in-the-middle (MiTM) software in a router in the path between the computer and the target server.

+Now, the only remaining thing that prevents them from getting the credentials is the SSL layer.
+And there is where you come to action.

-Using that software, they have been able to inject JavaScript code into an insecure web page on the client browser.
+Using the MiTM software, they have been able to inject JavaScript code into an insecure web page on the client browser.
 That JavaScript can perform custom [XHR requests](https://en.wikipedia.org/wiki/XMLHttpRequest) to the target server (with the authentication header being added automatically by the browser).

-So, they now need your help.
-You have told them before about vulnerabilities found on SSLv3 like [POODLE](https://en.wikipedia.org/wiki/POODLE).
-Would you be able to put that in practice and give them the credentials they need?
+So, your job is to get the credentials from the SSLv3 encrypted traffic between the browser and the server.
+Will you be up to it?

 ### MiTM details